projectsrohan/file-management-API/README.md

 a simple file management API using Node.js.
 The API should allow users to upload, list, and delete files.
 Additionally, implement file categorization functionality.

 INSTALLATION

-npm install dotenv
-npm install express
-npm i multer
+(node_modules are included but if any module missing add it by below command) npm install dotenv npm install express npm i multer